 If you’re going on a journey that’s longer than a trip to the shops or work, you should consider filling up with fuel before setting off.
 Rain is notorious for increasing traffic, and getting stuck in traffic is known to increase your vehicle’s fuel consumption.
 With your heater, lights and wipers all likely to be in full use for the entire journey, your fuel economy will be reduced much more than usual.

-When losing control of the car, it’s a natural response to immediately brake or overcorrect the steering.
+If you lose control of the car and start to aquaplane, it’s a natural response to immediately brake or overcorrect the steering.
 However, it might be one of the worst things you can do.

 5. Stay on top of your visibility at all times